rlc116/data-analyst-exercise-rcockroft/README.md

 contains multiple lower levels of categories such as "cakes" and "pizza".
 How to map one type to the other is represented by the `mapping.yml` file.
 ### Assignment
+Use either Python or R to complete the following:
 1. Merge the two CSV files into a single dataset.
 Use the mapping YAML file to normalize the type field to a product line.
 2. Filter the data such that it only contains transactions for 1/2/2023.